odys-z/odys-z.github.io/sphinx/products/portfolio/source/about.rst

 - Synodes can join and leave the domain.

-FYI, the backbone of Edge Computing can do a lot more.
+FYI, the Edge Computing backbone of Portfolio can do a lot more.
 Here is the `the detailed techquenical discussion <https://github.com/odys-z/semantic-jserv/blob/master/docsync.jserv/README.md>`_.